 Room to develop

-With nearly 30,000 students and 5,000 staff, the UvA is one of the four ‘classical’ comprehensive universities in the Netherlands.
+With nearly 30,000 students and 6,000 employees, the UvA is one of the four ‘classical’ comprehensive universities in the Netherlands.
 This means that it offers a wide range of programmes.
 ‘Classical’ also means that education is seen as valuable in and of itself, and is not just guided by the whims of the labour market.

 Above all, the UvA seeks to provide a place for the development of talent, where students and researchers alike are brought into contact with diverging and sometimes conflicting points of view.
 In short, the University is a place where students learn to think in an original and independent way.